 It is important to launch your brand internally before introducing it to your target audience.
 Your team members and employees are at the centre of your brand launch, they are undoubtedly your brand’s primary ambassadors.

-When members of your team or organization believe in the new brand you are trying to launch, they can then authentically tell your brand’s story when they fully understand the meaning of your brand, product and the service you provide.
+When members of your team or organisation believe in the new brand you are trying to launch, they can then authentically tell your brand’s story when they fully understand the meaning of your brand, product and the service you provide.

 Word of mouth is perhaps one of the most powerful selling tools.
 Once people start talking about your new brand, either face to face or online, then soon your new brand is being recognised and sought after.